managing poor performance

 • Personal problems

-• Lack of clarity around job role and duties
+• Lack of clarity around the job role and duties

 • Lack of communication around targets and goals